blakenetz/interview-take-home-tests-1.2/packages/intersection/README.md

 ## Scripts

-There are 4 scripts (all of which were defined in Vite starter template):
+There are 4 scripts (all of which were defined in the Vite starter template):

 - `start`
 - `dev`